syldium/Thimble/README.md

 ### Scoreboards

 As of version 1.1.0, the plugin allows you to create a custom scoreboard for each arena.
-Here's an example:
+Here's two examples:
 ```yml
 # plugins/Thimble/scoreboard.yml
 default: